Predicting Tactical Solutions to Operational Planning Problems under Imperfect Information: Application

-The MAE reported between brackets indicate that the range of the performances achieved on D over all hyperparameter sets considered at validation is wide.
-For example, it varies between 2.481 and 24.702 for RegMLP when training and validating over 1S-Athr and testing over 2S-Dthr.
-We note that some hyperparameter sets achieving close to best validation performance perform poorly on D.

-The range of performances achieved on D over all hyperparameter sets considered at validation is reduced when training and validating on B and C in addition to A. Hence, whereas there appears to be a high risk associated with the application of a model on extraneous data (data with characteristics that have not been encountered during training-validation), this risk may possibly be mitigated by reducing the extent of the dissimilarities between training-validation and extraneous data.
+The sample MAE values reported between brackets indicate that the range of the performances achieved on D over all hyperparameter sets considered at validation is wide.
+For example, it varies between 2.481 and 24.702 for RegMLP when training and validating over dataset 20M-A and testing over dataset 200K-D. We note that some hyperparameter sets achieving close to best validation performance perform poorly on D. The range of performances achieved over all hyperparameter sets considered at validation is reduced when training and validating on B and C in addition to A (last column).

 This opens up for questions concerning alternative data generation procedures.
-For example, less expensive generation of the hardest instances could be accomplished by setting the minimum optimality gap to a more lenient value.
-Training and validation could then be performed on the instances as well.
+For example, less expensive labeling of the hardest instances could be accomplished by setting the maximum optimality gap to a more lenient value or even use solutions obtained with a heuristic.
+Training and validation could then be performed on these instances as well.

-Table \ref{table:timesTestingOutside} provides information on the distribution of the CPU time required to compute a prediction based on extraneous data.
-The remarks made in relation to Table \ref{table:timesTestingInside} are still relevant and the figures reported here are not not markedly different.
+Finally, Table~\ref{table:timesTestingOutside} provides information on the distribution of the time required to compute a prediction based on extraneous data.
+The remarks made in relation to Table~\ref{table:timesTestingInside} are still valid and the figures reported here are not markedly different.

-\section{Conclusion and future work}
+\section{Conclusion and Future Work}

-In this paper, we proposed a supervised machine learning approach for predicting descriptions of solutions to discrete stochastic optimization problems in very short computing time.
-The required data is generated by independently sampling and solving a large number of deterministic problems.
-Moreover, we presented aggregation methods to address situations where there is imperfect knowledge of the problem instances at the time of prediction.

-We illustrated the methodology with a train load planning problem, where some features of the inputs (problem instances) -- in this case container weights -- are unavailable at the time of prediction.
-The input and output vectors were by design of small and fixed size, therefore making it possible to apply standard deep learning models and algorithms.
-We modeled the problem as both a classification and a regression problem.
+This paper has proposed a supervised ML approach for predicting expected TDOSs under imperfect information in short computing time.
+The problem is of relevance to various applications where tactical and operational planning problems are interdependent.
+We considered an application related to railway demand and capacity management at the tactical level (accept / reject booking requests) whose solution depends on a kind of packing problem at the operational level.
+A similar problem occurs in other freight transportation settings, for example, airline cargo and less-than-truckload.